Assamese language: Early Assamese

-A distinctly Assamese literary form appeared first in the 13th-century in the courts of the Kamata kingdom when Hema Sarasvati composed the poem Prahrāda Carita.
+A distinctly Assamese literary form appeared first in the 13th-century in the courts of the Kamata kingdom when Hema Sarasvati composed the poem Prahlāda Carita.
 In the 14th-century, Madhava Kandali translated the Ramayana into Assamese (Saptakanda Ramayana) in the court of Mahamanikya, a Kachari king from central Assam.
 Though the Assamese idiom in these works is fully individualised, some archaic forms and conjunctive particles too are found.
 This period corresponds to the common stage of proto-Kamta and early Assamese.

-The emergence of Sankardev's Ekasarana Dharma in the 15th-century triggered a revival in language and literature.
+The emergence of Sankardev's Ekasarana Dharma in the 15th century triggered a revival in language and literature.
 Sankardev produced many translated works and created new literary forms—Borgeets (songs), Ankia Naat (one-act plays)—infusing them with Brajavali idioms; and these were sustained by his followers Madhavdev and others in the 15th and subsequent centuries.
 In these writings the 13th/14th-century archaic forms are no longer found.
 Sankardev pioneered a prose-style of writing in the Ankia Naat.
 This was further developed by Bhattadeva who translated the Bhagavata Purana and Bhagavad Gita into Assamese prose.
 Bhattadev's prose was classical and restrained, with a high usage of Sanskrit forms and expressions in an Assamese syntax; and though subsequent authors tried to follow this style, it soon fell into disuse.
 In this writing the first person future tense ending -m (korim: "will do"; kham: "will eat") is seen for the first time.